-A hands-on walkthrough for running a practice break — without going live.
-By the end, you'll know how to build a break, start it, assign teams, close it out, and read your profit summary, all with zero risk to real customers.
+A hands-on walkthrough for running a practice break — without going live to real buyers.
+By the end, you'll know how to build a break, run your first livestream natively on Breaker Toolbox, assign teams, close it out, and read your profit summary, all with zero risk to real customers.

 Build and configure a private break before you go live.